syncfusion-content/maui-toolkit-docs/maui-toolkit/Bottom-Sheet/BottomSheet-Customization.md

 {% endhighlight %}
 {% endtabs %}

-### HalfExpandedRatio
+### Half Expanded Height

 The `HalfExpandedRatio` property adjusts the height of the `BottomSheet` when it is in the `HalfExpanded` state.
 The default value is `0.5`.
 You can set a value between 0.1 and 0.9 to adjust the height.
-This property works only when the sheet's `State` is `HalfExpanded`.

 {% tabs %}
 {% highlight xaml %}